 A failure to do so is in my mind a sign of someone who has weak convictions about their viewpoints and insecurity about their intellectual capability to carry out a rational debate to its endpoint without being humiliated.

 Jackyl, you will think of me how you may, regardless of how I answer this question.
 I am not making any attempt to earn your respect.
 If you wish to think of me as one with weak convictions or intellectual insecurity, then so be it.
 I cannot change that.
 You already thought me to be a coward who decided to turn tail and run when in reality I was down and out with vertigo: "Run Kenny, run!
 I knew you were all wet!
 What are you afraid of little Kenny-I’m just asking questions."
 Nice to see you are unwilling to grant an opponent the benefit of any doubt and will readily judge a person without a lot to go by.
 I recall reading something in the Bible about that.
-In fact, I believe I wrote an article last year on that topic.3
+In fact, I believe I wrote an article last year on that topic.3"Presumption of Innocence"

 While you have passed judgment hastily upon me, I will not stoop to that level.